 What is a Notice of Violation?

-A notice of violation (NOV) is the APCD’s official record that someone has violated an APCD rule, permit condition, or state law relating to air pollution.
+A notice of violation (NOV) is the APCD’s official record that someone has violated an APCD rule, permit condition, state or federal law relating to air pollution.
 In order to provide consistency and to avoid even the appearance of favoritism, the APCD does not give written or verbal warnings.
 An NOV is issued every time a violation is observed or discovered.

-What if you cannot correct the problem?
+What if you cannot correct the violation?

 What Happens Next?